BYLAWS of the CALIFORNIA DEMOCRATIC PARTY

 B: DEADLINE FOR NOMINATIONS.

-a) All candidates must submit their completed and signed nomination papers to the Secretary of The Caucus by the “DEADLINE” 20 days in advance of the Regular Election, along with a Certification of their Delegate Membership in the Democratic State Central Committee when required for the position to which they are applying.
-Any filing after the 20-day deadline is referred to as a “Nomination from the Floor” and the nominee is referred to as a “WRITE-IN” whose write-in name on the ballot may be considered a valid vote.
+a) All candidates must submit their completed and signed nomination papers to the Secretary of The Caucus by the “DEADLINE” five days in advance of the Regular Election, along with a Certification of their Delegate Membership in the Democratic State Central Committee when required for the position to which they are applying.
+Nominations can be made from the floor so long as the person being nominated ascents.
 Should it be later determined that a winning write-in candidate was ineligible, the next placing candidate shall be declared the winner.

 b) NOMINATION FORMS.
 A standardized “Candidate Intent/Nomination” form shall be issued to nominees for office which must be completed and signed before filing.
-The application shall include space with a word limitation for the inclusion of a candidate statement and a waiver allowing the Rural Caucus Communications Chair to post it on the caucus email listand other social media.
-Floor nominees do not have the benefit of a candidate statement published by the Rural Caucus.
+The application shall include space with a word limitation for the inclusion of a candidate statement and a waiver allowing the Rural Caucus Communications Chair to post it on the caucus email list and other social media.

 C: CANDIDATE QUALIFICATIONS